mattermost/mattermost-developer-documentation/site/content/contribute/more-info/mobile/e2e.md

         }
     }
     ```
-4. Target an element using available {{< newtabref href="https://github.com/wix/Detox/blob/master/docs/APIRef.Matchers.md#matchers" title="matchers" >}}.
+4. Target an element using available matchers.
 For best results, it is recommended to match elements by unique identifiers using `testID`.
 The identifier should follow the following format to avoid duplication, `<location>.<modifier>.<element>.<identifier>`, where:
   {{<note "NOTE:">}}
   Not all fields are required.
 When assigning a `testID`, carefully inspect the actual render structure and pick up the minimum fields combination to create a unique value.
 Some examples include: `send.button` and `post.<post-id>`.
   {{</note>}}